Review: Caged (Agent Sayer Altair, #1) by Ellison Cooper

 This book started off with a huge bang, no pun intended.
 It was dark and twisty — just how I like it — totally out of the blue.
 I really wish the book had kept more of those kinds of surprises coming without relying on the same concept over and over again.
 There was an element of danger at first, but that became predictable the further into the story you got, so the suspense of the danger dissipated.

 Also, I’m not sure if I’m a huge fan of Sayer just yet.
 I like that she’s a smart, fierce doctor who has a mean streak and comes with some heavy baggage.
-And I like that she’s a POC running the team, being in charge and looking to make advancements in science.
 But, she immediately rubbed me the wrong way with how she treats a puppy from a crime scene.
 What can I say?
-That’s just an automatic judgement for me.
+That’s just an automatic judgment for me.

 The Curse of the Bad First Impression.
 Is that a Nancy Drew novel?